ethereumclassic/ethereumclassic.github.io/content/blog/2023-07-12-list-of-wallets-that-support-ethereum-classic/index.md

 ## Using Ethereum Classic With Exodus

-Exodus was born as a desktop wallet and now has desktop and mobile apps that support Mac, Windows, iOS, and android.
+Exodus was born as a desktop wallet and now has desktop and mobile apps that support Mac, Windows, iOS, and Android.
 It also launched a browser extension to be present in the web3 revolution.
-Its focus is on esthetics and to be the best design and user experience.
+Its focus is on aesthetics and to be the best design and user experience.
 It natively supports ETC and it is very easy to activate.
-Exodus may be used with many other Ethereum and non Ethereum EVM blockchains as well.
-One of its focuses is security, so it features easy connections to hardware wallets so users may keep their private keys off their day to day devices.
+Exodus may be used with many other Ethereum and non-Ethereum EVM blockchains as well.
+For added security, it features easy connections to hardware wallets so users may keep their private keys off their day-to-day devices.

 Link to post: https://ethereumclassic.org/blog/2023-07-11-using-ethereum-classic-with-exodus